AlexanderSwain/Slang.Net/.github/GitHub Actions Workflow Setup.md

 # GitHub Actions Workflow Setup

-This repository includes a GitHub Actions workflow (`nuget-publish.yml`) that automatically builds and publishes the Slang.Net NuGet package when code is pushed to the `production` branch.
+This repository includes a GitHub Actions workflow file (`nuget-publish.yml`) that automatically builds and publishes the Slang.Net NuGet package when code is pushed to the `production` branch.

 ## Setup Instructions